Cioscos/Italian-regions-COVID-19/README.md

 from\root\of\prject\> cd venv\scripts
 >activate.bat
 ```
-Now intall all the requirements typing:
+Now install all the requirements typing:
 ```
 pip install -r requirements.txt
 ```